PostHog/posthog.com/contents/newsletter/small-teams.md

 - **Speed over seamlessness.** Small teams allow us to ship fast.
 But the tradeoff here is that we tolerate some level of not-so-great integration in exchange for speed.
 This isn't a problem unique to PostHog.
 AWS is a great example of a very, very big company that favours speed over integration.

-- **Add more small teams!** We want to avoid having big, slow teams.
+- **Bottlenecks** We want to avoid having big, slow teams.
 In doing so, we’ve kept adding more small teams.
 This is a hypothetical concern, but creating too many small teams could bottleneck each other.

 - **You’ve got to hire right.** Not everyone will embrace this way of working.
 It requires people who take extreme ownership of ideas, are self-starting, authentic, and low-ego.
 We've developed some [strong opinions](https://newsletter.posthog.com/p/hiring-and-managing-cracked-engineers) about the kind of people who work in this culture, and those that don't.